tudelft/indiflightSupport/Simulation/README.md

 #### Step 3 -- Configure using indiflight-configurator

-Setup the HIL interfaces in the Ports tab of the Configurator (use `auto` Compile and flash INDIflight with `EXTRA_FLAGS += -DHIL_BUILD` in the build configuration.
+Setup the HIL interfaces in the Ports tab of the Configurator (use `auto` baudrate).
+Compile and flash INDIflight with `EXTRA_FLAGS += -DHIL_BUILD` in the build configuration.